caua-veiga/Projeto-Integrador/Week_Progress/Week3.md

 The professor did not yet have the MPU6050 IMU sensor but he said that he will buy it in the provided link: https://www.ptrobotics.com/acelerometros/3639-triple-axis-accelerometer-gyro-mpu-6050.html

+# To-do

+We realized that the arduino microcontroller does'nt have support to the tensorflowLite module, so we will change to a esp32 Pico board.

+1. Write the ESC callibration code in micropython